waldrain/waldrain.github.io/pv.md

 Array configuration: a string of ten each would provide max 431 Voc and 340 Vmp with max Isc 2.4A, four such strings in parallel would provide max Isc 9.6 A.
+With 20 panels, two such strings of ten in series each would produce 340-430 V and 3.4-4.8 A.

 ### Trina